NiftyZk/niftyzk/readme.md

 After compilation, you can jump to creating the verification key and generating a contract for development or proceed with the phase-2 ceremony, after which the circuits can't be changed again.

 `niftyzk ceremony` - Run a phase2 ceremony server for the circom circuits.
-It supports groth-16 proving system.
+It supports groth-16 proving system. i you use PLONK it's not required.
  The CLI contains a server that serves a webpage that allows for contributions.
 The project can be deployed on a VPS to host a ceremony.
 The server supports 25 simultaneous contributions in a queue.
 The contributions are anonymous, each contributor can verify their contributions by downloading the log file and comparing the entries with the `sha256sum` of the name they entered.

 ![ceremony page](ceremonyPage.webp)